axakon/conference-deployment-workshop/README.md

     1. Press select to proceed
 1. #### Select Instance type
     1. Select "t3.micro" as our instance type as this is free tier eligible
-    1. Press select to proceed
+    1. Press "Next: Configure instance details" to proceed
 1. #### Instance configuration
     1. For this example default settings will be enough.
-    1. Press select to proceed
+    1. Press "Next: Add Storage" to proceed
 1. #### Add a storage
     1. For this example root volume will be enough.
-    1. Press select to proceed
+    1. Press "Next: Add Tags" to proceed
 1. #### Setting Tags
     1. Tags will not be used in this example
-    1. Press select to proceed
+    1. Press "Next: Configure security groups" to proceed
 1. #### Configure security groups
     1. Allow your IP to access via SSH
     1. Allow everyone to access via HTTP